Rohitseervi898/chai-aur-backend/Readme.md

 - **Like System**: Like/unlike videos, comments, and tweets
 - **Comment System**: Comment on videos and tweets
 - **Playlist Management**: Create, update, delete, and manage video playlists
+- **Dashboard**: Get channel stats and videos for the authenticated user

 ### Media Management
 - **Video Upload**: Upload videos with thumbnails